liveahero-wiki/liveahero-wiki.github.io/_events/2104Ruins.md

 ### Event Sales Bonus

-Event sales bonus added according to how much event Hero you have in a single sales, Which is
+Event sales bonus added according to how much event hero you have in a single sales, Which is
 {% chara_link Marfik|h2 %}, {% chara_link Rutilix|h1 %}, and {% chara_link Alphecca|h1 %}

 Here is the bonus: